 11. Language - Select the Language in which the lyrics are sang.
 If you music has no lyrics then choose the language you chose to type the title in.
 Choosing English will cause no problems with store localizations.

 12. Release Pricing Tier - Stores automatically choose their own pricing for release submitted to them.
 This option will give them a category to list it in.
 The most common is Mid or Mid/Front.
 Unless you have special price requests we recommend choosing Mid as this is what almost every release you see on iTunes is listed as.
 For more information click here.

 13. Protect My Release (optional) - Clicking this will add monthly protection from Topple Track Piracy Protection per track.
 For more information click here.

-14. Copyright and Publishing - For new releases: The year in which it is submitted to us is the year in which it is created is considered the copyright and publishing year.
+14. Copyright and Publishing - For new releases: The year in which it is submitted to us is the year in which it is created and is considered the copyright and publishing year.

 - If you submit a release in November 2019 to be released in January 2020, November 2019 is the Copyright and Publishing year as that is when the content was created.

-- If the release is part of a back catalog or you can select the year in which it was originally copyrighted
+- If the release is part of a back catalog you can select the year in which it was originally copyrighted

 15. Publisher Name - The Publisher name is most often the label name.
 Occasionally the artist/group name or another company name is used.